 Children’s requests: why it’s important to respond constructively

-Some requests are easy to handle – for example, ‘Yes, it’s OK to play on your iPad’ or ‘No, it’s not screen time right now’.
+Some requests are easy to handle.
+For example, ‘Yes, it’s OK to play on your iPad’.

 Responding to requests

-After you’ve praised your child for asking politely, take a moment to understand what your child is asking for.
-Show that you’ve heard and understood – that way, your child will be much more likely to accept your answer.
-It can also help to show some empathy, even if you don’t say plan to say ‘yes’.
+Take a moment to understand what your child is asking for.
+Show that you’ve heard and understood.
+This way, your child will be more likely to accept your answer.
+It can also help to show some empathy, even if you don’t plan to say yes.
 For example, ‘Oh, I can see why you would love that.
 How cool’.

 A brief pause gives you a chance to think about the request.
 It also sends your child the message that you’re putting some thought into it.
 Ask yourself, ‘Do I need to say no, or can I say yes?
 If it’s not a yes, can I negotiate?’

-Saying ‘no’ can be hard – after all, you want to make your child happy.
-But sometimes children can’t have what they want.
-Here’s how to make ‘no’ work for you:
+Sometimes children can’t have what they want.
+Here’s how to make saying no work for you:

-- Give your reason first.
-If you’ve decided to say no, give your reasons first.
-This will help your child understand your decision.
+- Give your reason.
+If you’ve decided to say no, giving a reason will help your child understand your decision.
+But keep your reasoning short so you don’t lose your child’s attention.
 For example, ‘We don’t have time for a ride on the merry-go-round now.
 We’ll do it next time’.
-If children are feeling disappointed by the ‘no’, they might not take in the reason behind it.

 - Stick with your decision.
-If you change your mind, your child will learn that your ‘no’ isn’t final and that it’s worth arguing with you.
-And if you give in when your child is misbehaving, she’ll learn that this is a way to get what she wants.
+If you change your mind, your child will learn that no isn’t final and that it’s worth arguing.
+And if you give in when your child is pestering, they’ll learn that this is a way to get what they want.

-- Offer something else.
-If you can, offer something else.
+- Offer something else, if you can.
 For example, ‘I can’t buy you this because it’s too expensive.
-But we could go home and make our own snack’.
+Let’s go home and make our own snack together’.

 - Give your child constructive feedback.
-If your child accepts ‘no’ for an answer, give lots of praise.
-For example, ‘I really liked the way you just said “OK” when I said no’.
+If your child accepts no for an answer, give plenty of praise.
+For example, ‘I really liked the way you said “OK” when I said no’.
 Or ‘It was great how we worked that out together’.

-One of the best ways to help your children learn how to cope with being told ‘no’ is not to say it too much.
-When you keep ‘no’ for decisions that really matter, your child will take it more seriously.
+One of the best ways to help your child learn how to cope with being told no is not to say it too much.
+When you keep no for decisions that really matter, your child will take it more seriously.

 - Set some ground rules.
 For example, before you go shopping, talk to your child about why you’re going.
 Let your child know what you expect and the rules about asking for things.
-This can cut down on the number of times you’ll need to say ‘no’.
-For example, ‘You can choose two show bags only’, or ‘No asking on this shopping trip’.
+This can cut down on the number of times you need to say no. For example, ‘We’ll have a snack when we get home from the shops’, or ‘No asking on this shopping trip’.

 - Say yes if you can.
 For example, ‘OK, George can come over after school if it’s OK with his dad’.

-- Negotiate instead of saying no – but only if your child is willing to negotiate and compromise.
-For example, ‘We can’t go to the park today but we can go tomorrow’.
+- Negotiate instead of saying no, but only if your child is willing to negotiate and compromise too.
+For example, ‘We can’t go to the park today, because we have to pick up your sister from school, but we can go tomorrow’.

 Asking for things at different ages

-Toddlers often communicate what they want in simple ways – for example, they might make noises or point at what they want.
-But when you say ‘no’, toddlers can find the disappointment too much to manage.
-Tantrums are a normal response to ‘no’, because toddlers are still developing self-control and language skills.
+Toddlers often communicate what they want in simple ways.
+For example, they might make noises or point at what they want.
+But when you say no, toddlers can find the disappointment too much to manage.
+Tantrums are a natural response when you say no, because toddlers are still developing self-regulation and language skills.

-By school age, children have more language skills, which they can use to negotiate and compromise when they ask for things.
-From around the age of eight years, you can expect some convincing arguments about why you should let your child have or do something!
+School-age children have more developed language skills, which they can use to negotiate and compromise when they ask for things.
+From around the age of 8 years, you can expect some convincing arguments about why you should let your child have or do something!

-When you say ‘no’ to your school-age child, he’ll be disappointed but he’s less likely to have a tantrum than younger children.
-This is because he has learned more self-control and understands why you’re saying ‘no’.
+When you say no to your school-age child, they’ll be disappointed but they’re less likely to have a tantrum than a younger child.
+This is because they’ve learned more self-regulation.
+If you can give an explanation, they can understand why you’re saying no.